 The business registration certificate (‘BR’) must be applied for within 30 days of commencing business operations and contains the following information:

-- The business name;
+• The business name;

-- The business’s physical address;
+• The business’s physical address;

-- The type of business and the nature of its activities;
+• The type of business and the nature of its activities;

-- The date of beginning operations;
+• The date of beginning operations;

-- A Business Registration number;
+• A Business Registration number;

-Once the incorporation form is submitted to the Companies Registry (Form NNC1, NNC1G, or NN1), it will be considered the Business Registration application to be made at the same time as the business registration office, making the company registration process easier for applicants.
+When doing the incorporation of a company in Hong Kong, you should apply immediately after receiving your certificate of incorporation from the Companies Registry.
+The Hong Kong authorities have set up the "One-stop Company and Business Registration service" available on the Companies Registry website to facilitate the process.
+Once the incorporation form is submitted to the Companies Registry (Form NNC1, NNC1G, or NN1), the business registration application will be considered to be done at the same time as the business registration office, making the company registration process easier for applicants.

 Where you are commencing a self-proprietorship, partnership, branch, representative office, non-Hong Kong company, or sole proprietorship, you should apply for business registration within one month of the commencement date of operations with the business registration office.